monterail/monteway-flutter/README.md

 We're using bloc (mostly) as out state management.
 It provides us easy separation of our apps into three layers:
 1. Presentation (your UI has to be located here)
-2. Business logic (here is place for code that do some staff)
+2. Business logic (here is place for code that do some stuff)
 3. Data (work with network or local data will be located here)

 ### BLoC or Cubit?